Trivial Pursuit (American game show)

 Trivial Pursuit is an American game show that ran on The Family Channel from June 7, 1993 to December 30, 1994.
 Loosely based on the board game of the same name, it was initially hosted by Wink Martindale with Randy West announcing.

 A revival hosted by LeVar Burton premiered on October 3, 2024, on The CW.
-On May 19, 2025, the revival was renewed for a second season.
+On May 19, 2025, the revival was renewed for a second season, which premiered on January 22, 2026.
+On August 3, 2026, the revival was renewed for a third season which is expected to air in 2027.

 Format

 The show is played in two halves.
 The first half is an interactive game show, while the other half is a traditional game show.

 Interactive game

 Nine players (originally twelve) compete for three spots in the second half of the show.

 In the first round, five questions with four multiple-choice answers are asked by the host.
 The players have 10 seconds to answer by pressing a number from 1–4 on a keypad in front of them.
 They score points based on how fast they answer the question correctly, with a maximum of 1,000 points available.
 After five questions, the six players with the highest scores play round two and the other players are eliminated.

 In the second round, the scores are reset and the three highest-scoring players win a prize and a chance to play Trivial Pursuit in the next half-hour show.